-Become an important part of a healthcare team as a professional medical assistant!
+Become a part of the healthcare team as a professional medical assistant.

 This one-year, nationally accredited certificate program is built to meet the Commission on Accreditation of Allied Health Education Programs (CAAHEP) standards and prepare students to perform various clinical and administrative duties in a wide assortment of health care settings.